-At Bristol Baptist College we have over three centuries’ experience of preparing people for ministry.
+At Bristol Baptist College we have almost three centuries’ experience of preparing people for ministry.
 Over the years we have been at the forefront of innovation yet our goal remains best expressed in the words of the eighteenth century Principal, Caleb Evans – to prepare ‘able, zealous, lively and evangelical ministers of the gospel’.

 Today we offer three pathways to ministry: a college based course, congregation-based learning, and mission context-based training.
 Any of these can be accompanied by different degree or diploma courses up to PhD level, all accredited by the University of Bristol, and taught in partnership with Trinity College, Bristol.
 Students who already have a degree in theology may take the Advanced Diploma in Ministerial Theology, which is a bespoke internal award of the College designed to 'fill in the gaps' of previous study and prepare students for ministry.